nehalchakravarthy/coffee-ordering-app/README.md

 - Exceptions are handled using try-catch-finally blocks wherever necessary.

 ## Features

 - User login and signup

-- Simple placing of orders using user-friendly UI.
+- Simple order placing with the help of user-friendly UI.

 - Manage orders option for admin.

 ## Instructions to run the application

 1. Install XAMPP

 2. Set username as "root" and password " " (blank)